pedro-cf/pedro-cf/README.md

 ## 🔭 I’m currently working on

-- Developing a geospatial data pipeline using Python and PostgreSQL.
+- Developing a geospatial data pipelines using Python, PostgreSQL, Apache Airflow, Min.IO.
 - Building a scalable back-end architecture for a maritime vessel tracking application.
 - PostGIS and spatial database management for geospatial data analysis.